-This Honey Garlic Shrimp Recipe is a fast and easy weeknight dish made with juicy, plump shrimp simmered in a flavorful honey garlic sauce.
-So easy to make, you can have this delicious shrimp recipe on the table in less than 15 minutes!
+Honey Garlic Shrimp is a fast and easy weeknight meal made with juicy, plump shrimp simmered in a flavorful honey garlic sauce.
+Bursting with flavors, have this delicious shrimp recipe on the table in less than 15 minutes!

-Shrimp and honey garlic sauce is one of my favorite dinnertime combinations.
+Shrimp and honey garlic sauce is one of my favorite easy dinner combinations.
 Not only does it taste fantastic, but it’s one of the easiest things to prepare and cook.
-The ingredients are super simple; so simple, I’m guessing some of you may already have everything in your pantry and refrigerator ready to go!
+The ingredients are super simple, and with a couple of easy modifications, this honey garlic shrimp recipe can even be prepared dairy-free and gluten-free.

-Loaded with protein and low in calories, shrimp is my go-to protein of choice whenever I feel like I’m eating too much chicken.
-I like to buy the biggest, fattest shrimp I can find and cook them peeled, but with their tails still on.
-If you can find shrimp that are pre-peeled and deveined at your local market and they’re within your budget, they’re definitely the best option (especially if you know you’ll be cooking in a hurry).
+Loaded with protein, but low in calories and carbs, shrimp is my go-to protein of choice whenever I feel like I’m eating too much chicken.
+I like to buy the biggest, fattest shrimp I can find and cook them peeled, with the tails on.
+If you can find shrimp that are pre-peeled and deveined at your local market that is within your budget, they’re definitely the best option (especially if you know you’ll be cooking in a hurry).

 How to Make Honey Garlic Shrimp